PRIME RIB: Take prime rib out of the refridgerator atleast 2 - 3 hours before cooking to bring to room temperature. Pat dry all over with paper towel.

 GARLIC BUTTER: Mix together the butter and garlic and 1/2 tablespoon of salt in a small bowl until combined.

 SKILLET OR ROASTING PAN: Arrange garlic halves in a heavy-based pan or cast-iron skillet.
 Spread 2 tablespoons of garlic butter on the underside of the beef (bone-side) to completely coat.
-Place the roast, bone-side down, in the pan/skillet on top of the onion and garlic halves (the bones create a natural roasting rack for the meat).
+Place the roast, bone-side down, in the pan/skillet on top of the garlic halves (the bones create a natural roasting rack for the meat).
 Spread another 2-3 tablespoons of garlic butter on the top and sides, rubbing into the flesh.
 Coat well.Season with remaining salt and pepper.

 ROAST: For 20-30 minutes or until the roast has nicely browned.